 5 minutes from Hamanassett Bed & Breakfast.

 Golf academy is in Avondale, PA.
 Visit web site for details or call (610) 268-8748.

 Canoeing down the Brandywine River makes for a relaxing afternoon the whole family can enjoy.
 Call ahead for information and reservations or click below to the local outfitters who can provide everything you need – from canoes and paddles, tubes and life jackets to transportation to and from the river.

 Northbrook Canoe Company

 Canoes, tubes and splash boats for rent for long or short trips on the Brandywine.
-Float down the Brandywine River in an Inner tube.
+Float down the Brandywine River in an inner tube.
 They are specially designed stemless 10-20 standard tubes.
-For comfort, tubers should be at least four feet in hight.
-One person per tube or splash.
+For comfort, tubers should be at least four feet in height.
+One person per tube.
 You must wear footwear.
 Life jackets must be worn.
-Or try a splash boat trip.
+Try a splash boat trip.
 The splash is a small, one-person kayak-like boat with a double-bladed paddle.
 You will get wet in a splash, so prepare yourself for an afternoon of intensive fun!
 Not recommended for children under 10 years of age.

 Wilderness Canoe Trips

 Two to six-hour trips available via canoe or tube on the Brandywine.
 Free parking and transportation to and from the river.

 The Brandywine Polo Club has three tournament-sized polo fields with ample parking for spectator viewing and tailgating.
 Fans are encouraged to bring picnics and enjoy the family-friendly atmosphere.
 610-268-8692.
 Check the web site for current schedule.
 Admission charged.